 - No OSHA Compliance: Many of the factories and buildings visited across the saga.
 In the multiplayer modes, they're key for getting some easy frags.

 - Proud Warrior Race Guy: Normally, the Skaarj.
 As vicious as they are, they have a code of honor.

-- The Many Deaths of You: Especially with the multiplayer games, what with the players being able to shoot themselves in the foot, being crushed or drowned in water, lava, slime.
+- The Many Deaths of You: The obituaries.
+Especially with the multiplayer games, what with the players being able to shoot themselves in the foot, being crushed or drowned in water, lava, slime.